 To maintain accuracy in streamflow measurements, channel cross sections will be resurveyed as needed when there is significant geomorphic and channel structure change (sediment deposition or scour).
-Our post-treatment observations will be compared to any relevant surveys such as the USDA Forest Service Stream Survey, 2002 that catalogued bank instability temperature, pool and riffle surveys, and habitat and fish surveys (https://sagehen.ucnrs.org/research/resources-data/).
-Available precipitation and other meteorological variables will serve to establish rainfall-runoff relationships within treatments and sub-basin areas.
+Our post-treatment observations will be compared to any relevant surveys such as the USDA Forest Service Stream Survey, 2002 that catalogued geomorphology (https://sagehen.ucnrs.org/research/resources-data/).
+Available precipitation and other meteorological variables will serve to establish rainfallrunoff relationships within treatments and sub-basin areas.
 All data gathered from our observational network as well as collected and processed remote sensing data will be available from this study.